A Twig of

 near Haytor on Dartmoor

-Bury Pomeroy Castle no longer belongs to the Pomeroy family and having been sold some 500 years ago
+Bury Pomeroy Castle no longer belongs to the Pomeroy family having been sold some 500 years ago

 For his part in this West Country rebellion, which